 I think a healthier way of phrasing this would be, "There is enough creativity to go around, we don't need to knock off other colleagues' ideas, products, or website content."

 There is nothing scarce about that idea - it's a simple fact.
 Creativity doesn't have a limit.

 How to Protect Yourself from Plagiarists

 Recently, a coaching client from my Like A Boss group asked why I have password protected pages on my own websites.
 It was an excellent question, and here was my response to the client:

 "The protected page is the client forms page.
-Sadly, I had to password protect b/c other therapists were grabbing my forms packets from that page, and then I would see my forms on their websites.
-As careful as we are, as much as we clearly state our copyright on our website, people will continue to grab forms, website copy, and blog content from our sites.
+Sadly, I had to password protect because other therapists were grabbing my forms packets from that page, and I would then see my forms on their websites.
+As careful as we are, as much as we clearly state our copyright on our website, people will continue to grab forms, website content, and blog content from our sites."

 Sometimes a person will closely copy content from my website thinking that changing a few words here or there will "hide" their plagiarism.
 But when one is a writer, you know your "voice" and writing style - it is a unique as a fingerprint.
 It is a very sad practice and dirty little secret in our profession.

-And when a therapist does this, they will not attract or keep their ideal client.
-Why?
-Because they did not trust themselves enough to explore their own voice in writing, or work with a coach who could help them develop their unique style, and as a result of their stealing content, tweaking it a bit, and using as if it is their own, the client is actually connecting to someone else on the plagiarizing therapist's website vs the original therapist who wrote the content in the first place.
+And if a therapist who does this is trying to attract their "ideal client" through their website content, how will this happen if they are using someone else's words?
+If they did not trust themselves enough to explore their own voice in writing, or work with a coach who could help them develop their unique style, and as a result of their stealing content, tweaking it a bit, and using as if it is their own, the client is actually connecting to someone else on the plagiarizing therapist's website vs. the original therapist who wrote the content in the first place.

-Not a good way to start the clinical relationship.
-And, that is not Karma any of us want.
-So, I password protect the pages that I can with my packages of intellectual property."
+Certainly not a good way to start the clinical relationship.
+And, that is not the kind of Karma any of us want.

 Protect Your Creative Offerings